theislab/scCODA/docs/models.rst

 Both models can be called via creating an instance of ``scdcdm.util.comp_ana.CompositionalAnalysis``.
 SCDCdm automatically selects the correct model based on whether a baseline cell type was specified.

 Model structure
 ~~~~~~~~~~~~~~~

 Both models are based on a Dirichlet-multinomial model, in which each cell type is described by the covariates through a linear model.
 The intercepts alpha are modeled via a normal prior.
 For the effects (beta) of a covariate on a cell type, we perform model selection via a spike-and-slab prior (Continuous approximation via a Logit-normal prior).
 The underlying prior for significant effects is a noncentered parametrization of a Normal distribution.

+For further information regarding the model structure, please refer to: (paper)

 Inference